Back to Blog

 Using Facebook Ads API provides more benefits compared with the previous method, but the process is complicated and requires coding skills.

 If you want to connect Facebook Ads to BigQuery quickly and seamlessly, the best option is to do this automatically with a third-party solution like Coupler.io.
-It supports 70+ business apps, including Facebook Ads, and can efficiently transfer your data to BigQuery, Looker Studio, Power BI, Google Sheets, and Excel.
+It supports 50+ business apps and can efficiently transfer your Facebook Ads to Redshift, BigQuery, Looker Studio, Power BI, Google Sheets, and Excel.
 For many cases, this can be an optimal way to transfer Facebook Ads data to Google BigQuery.
+It can also be useful to collect data from several PPC channels in your data warehouse for cross-channel analysis.
+With Coupler.io, you can load data from LinkedIn Ads, Google Ads, Instagram Ads, and Twitter Ads to BigQuery